Piotr-Szyszkowski/neuroshima_rpg_database/readme.md

-# Neuroshima RPG - amateur attempt at creation of interactive, bilingual, Neuroshima database and API
+# Neuroshima RPG - an amateur attempt at creation of interactive, bilingual, Neuroshima database and API